MarnieMaddock/Double-Positive-Nuclei/README.md

 2. **Add Adaptive Threshold Plugin**: Install Adaptive Threshold Plugin using instructions given here: https://sites.google.com/site/qingzongtseng/adaptivethreshold.
 3. **Open macro in FIJI**: Drag and Drop Double-Positive-Nuclei.ijm into the FIJI console.
 4. **Run**: Press Run on the macro.
 5. **Automated Analysis**: The macro will ask to select the folder containing TIFF images to be analysed.
 A pop-up box will appear to guide users into specifying the channels that correspond to the nucleus vs target, and the names of the targets e.g. DAPI and SOX10.
+It will also prompt the user to make adjustments to the pre-processing and processing settings.
 Co-localisation counts and ROI images will be saved in the selected folder.
 6. **Output**:  Count results are saved as a .csv file.
 Per image results are saved (i.e. nucelus counts and co-localisation counts).
 A "Combined_summary" file includes all the counts for each image nuclei and co-localistaion in a summarised format.
 Regions of interest that are counted are saved to the ROI_images folder.
 Please check that the image segmentation was accurate before analysing results.

 ## Analysis Steps

 1. **Image Pre-processing**:
    - Median Filter: To remove speckles.
+   - Unsharp Mask: Additional Option.
    - Adaptive Threshold: To threshold the nuclei or target.
 Note the defaults of Mean = 341 then = -49.
 The numbers specified can be optimised for your own image by going to Plugins --> Adaptive Thresholding, then changing the numbers specified in the macro.
    - Watershed: Segments nearby nuclei.
 2. **Count Nuclei**